tp1845/phase-3-sinatra-react-project/README.md

-# Phase 3 Sinatra Project
+# Phase 3 Sinatra Project Guidelines

+## Learning Goals

+- Build a web basic API with Sinatra and Active Record to support a React frontend

+## Introduction

+Congrats on getting through all the material for Phase 3!
+Now's the time to put it all together and build something from scratch to reinforce what you know and expand your horizons.

+The focus of this project is **building a Sinatra API backend** that uses **Active Record** to access and persist data in a database, which will be used by a separate **React frontend** that interacts with the database via the API.

 ## Requirements

-1. Access a Sqlite3 database using Active Record.
+For this project, you must:

+- Use Active Record to interact with a database.
-2. You should have a minimum of two models with a one to many relationship.
+- Have a minimum of two models with a one-to-many relationship.
-3. You should build out a simple React frontend to give your user 3 of the 4 CRUD abilities for at least one of your resources.
-For example, build out a todo list.
-A user should be able to create a new todo, see all todos, update a todo item, and delete a todo.
-Todos can be grouped into categories, so that a todo has many categories and categories have many todos.
+- Create API routes in Sinatra that handles at least three different CRUD actions for at least one of your Active Record models.
+- Build a separate React frontend application that interacts with the API to perform CRUD actions.
-4. Use good OO design patterns.
+- Use good OO design patterns.
 You should have separate classes for each of your models, and create instance and class methods as necessary.

+For example, build a todo list application with a React frontend interface and a Sinatra backend API, where a user can:

+- **Create** a new todo
+- **Read** a list of all todos
+- **Update** an individual todo
+- **Delete** a todo

+A `Todo` can be tagged with a `Category`, so that each todo _belongs to_ a category and each category _has many_ todos.

 ## Getting Started